deisi/docker-ot-recorder/README.md

 See [here](https://hub.docker.com/_/eclipse-mosquitto) for info on the eclipse-mosquitto image and how to configure.

 # Notes
-- certificates volume for OT-Recprder and some documentation
+- certificates volume for Recorder and some documentation
 - Check if lua5.2-libs is needed
 - Check if eclipse-mosquitto is working
 - Maybe put the most common mosquitto options
 - Maybe add letsencrypt
-- Add some defaults so mosquitto and owntracks work right away?
+- Add some defaults so mosquitto and owntracks work right away
 - Do we really want to use `configs` for mosquitto setup?
+- Find out how it works with automatic build tags on travis and automatic docker hub uploading